asmagill/hammerspoon_asm/canvas/README.md

   * `antialias`           - Default `true`.
 Indicates whether or not antialiasing should be enabled for the element.
   * `arcRadii`            - Default `true`.
 Used by the `arc` and `ellipticalArc` types to specify whether or not line segments from the element's center to the start and end angles should be included in the element's visible portion.
 This affects whether the object's stroke is a pie-shape or an arc with a chord from the start angle to the end angle.
   * `arcClockwise`        - Default `true`.
 Used by the `arc` and `ellipticalArc` types to specify whether the arc should be drawn from the start angle to the end angle in a clockwise (true) direction or in a counter-clockwise (false) direction.
+  * `canvas`              - Defaults to nil.
+The canvas which is to be displayed for an element of type `canvas`.
+The canvas specified must not be currently assigned to any other canvas as an element or visible (shown) as an independant canvas (see `hs._asm.canvas:show`).
+Assign nil to this property to release a previously assigned canvas for use elsewhere as an element or on its own.
   * `compositeRule`       - A string, default "sourceOver", specifying how this element should be combined with earlier elements of the canvas.
 See [hs._asm.canvas.compositeTypes](#compositeTypes) for a list of valid strings and their descriptions.
   * `center`              - Default `{ x = "50%", y = "50%" }`.
 Used by the `circle` and `arc` types to specify the center of the canvas element.
 The `x` and `y` fields can be specified as numbers or as a string.
 When specified as a string, the value is treated as a percentage of the canvas size.
 See the section on [percentages](#percentages) for more information.
   * `closed`              - Default `false`.
 Used by the `segments` type to specify whether or not the shape defined by the lines and curves defined should be closed (true) or open (false).
 When an object is closed, an implicit line is stroked from the final point back to the initial point of the coordinates listed.